jhasun/jhasun.github.io/essays/ai-experience.md

 I have used AI in class this semester in the following areas:

   1. Experience WODs e.g. E18\
 To experience and gain the necessary knowledge, I did not employ AI into the Experience WODs.
 These WODs are meant to provide the fundamentals of the specified area or skill, which means that to fully understand        them, I wanted to go through the content with minimal assistance.
-If I could not complete the WOD, there were enough resources supplied from the course to help me finish the task.
+If I could not complete the WOD, there were enough resources supplied from the course as well as documentation to help me finish the task.

   2. In-class Practice WODs\
 Similar to the experience WODs, I used the in-class practice WODs to develop problem solving skills while under time pressure.
 The in-class practice WODs didn't hold any weight in terms of grade, therefore I figured I could use them to purely practice my own skills and not rely on AI.